Table of Contents

 Why study educational studies at Furman?

 Intended to grant opportunities to engage students in the study of education as a field of inquiry, educational studies provides an individualized and integrated pathway aligned within a liberal arts curriculum.
 A primary outcome of Furman’s educational studies program is giving students an unparalleled foundation for securing graduate school admission or starting a career in a chosen field.
-Each Furman student will engage in assignments that are meant to sharpen critical thinking, oral and written communication, and problem solving skills.
-Students can also apply organizational and analytical competencies to shape unique learning environments.
+Each Furman student will engage in assignments that are meant to sharpen critical thinking, oral and written communication, and problem-solving skills.
+Students can apply organizational and analytical competencies to shape unique learning environments.
 Students also have the opportunity to combine their collaborative spirit with an in-depth awareness of social issues facing the world of education.
 Take your first steps by contacting admissions or reading more about how to apply.

 How will you learn?